IBM/istio101/workshop/exercise-8/README.md

         - denyrequest.checknothing
     ```

-2. Verify that you service is denied:
+2. Verify that you service is denied.

-    ```sh
+   In [Exercise 4](../exercise-4/README.md), we created the Ingress resource.
+Make sure the $INGRESS_IP environment variable   is still present.
+Then in the terminal, try:

+    ```
     curl http://$INGRESS_IP/
     ```
-    and you should the error message: `PERMISSION_DENIED:denyall.denier.istio-system:Not allowed`.
+   And you should the error message: `PERMISSION_DENIED:denyall.denier.istio-system:Not allowed`.

 3. Clean up the rule.
     ```sh
     istioctl delete -f mixer-rule-denial.yaml
     ```
-##Quiz
+## Quiz
 1. Does creating mixer rules require application code changes?
 (Yes/No) No
 2. The custom code that interacts with the backend system, i.e. Prometheus, is called
 A. Rule B. Instance C. Adapter